 Financial instruments that potentially subject the Company to concentrations of credit risk consist primarily of cash and cash equivalents, marketable securities, trade receivables, BARDA receivables and other receivables.
-As of March 31, 2022 and December 31, 2021, substantially all of the Company's cash was deposited in accounts at financial institutions, and amounts may exceed federally insured limits.
+As of June 30, 2022 and December 31, 2021, substantially all of the Company's cash was deposited in accounts at financial institutions, and amounts may exceed federally insured limits.
 Management believes that the Company is not exposed to significant credit risk due to the financial strength of the depository institutions in which its cash is held.

-As of March 31, 2022 no single commercial customer accounted for more than 10% of total revenues or net accounts receivable.
-BARDA revenue for emergency deployment accounted for approximately 1% and 47% of total revenues for the three months ended March 31, 2022 and 2021, respectively.
-BARDA receivables for emergency preparedness services accounted for 1% and 3% of total BARDA receivables as of March 31, 2022 and December 31, 2021, respectively.
+As of June 30, 2022, no single commercial customer accounted for more than 10% of total net accounts receivable.
+As of December 31, 2021, one commercial customer accounted for approximately 10% of net accounts receivable.
+For the three months ended June 30, 2022 and 2021, no single customer accounted for more than 10% of revenues.
+For the six months ended June 30, 2022 and 2021, no single customer accounted for more than 10% of revenues.
+BARDA revenue for emergency deployment accounted for approximately 1% and 35% of total revenues for the three months ended June 30, 2022 and 2021, respectively.
+For the six months ended June 30, 2022 and 2021, BARDA revenue for emergency deployment accounted for approximately 1% and 41% of total revenues, respectively.
+BARDA receivables for emergency preparedness services accounted for 4% and 3% of total BARDA receivables as of June 30, 2022 and December 31, 2021, respectively.
 See table below for breakdown of BARDA receivables (in thousands).

-М As of arch 31, 2022 Dec As of cember 31, 2021

-BARDA procurement and emergency preparedness

-services \$ 8 \$ 9

-BARDA expense reimbursements 674 299

-Total BARDA receivables \$ 682 \$ 308
+As of June 30, 2022 Dec As of cember 31, 2021 BARDA procurement and emergency preparedness services \$ 15 \$ 9 BARDA expense reimbursements 323 299 Total BARDA receivables \$ 338 \$ 308